 What is the ABO’s annual budget?
 What are its sources of revenue and how is the money spent?

-The ABO’s sole source of income is fees for its examinations (Written, Oral, and Maintenance of Certification), totaling approximately $4.5 million annually.
+As depicted in the accompanying graphic, the ABO’s sole source of income is fees for its examinations (written, oral, and Maintenance of Certification), totaling approximately $4.8 million annually.
 On the expense side, approximately $2.5 million is required to conduct the initial written ($815,000) and oral ($1.68 million) certifying examinations.
-Expenses to administer the Maintenance of Certification components (PORTs, DOCK, and the Practice Improvement Modules) tally approximately $1.8 million.
+Expenses to administer the Maintenance of Certification components (Quarterly Questions, DOCK, and Improvement in Medical Practice Activities) tally approximately $1.8 million.

 Are fees increased annually for the examinations?